galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 Boxplots are used to provide high-level information at a glance and make comparisons between mulpiple groups very easy, as they offer general information about data symmetry, skew, variance and outliers ([A complete guide to box plots](https://www.atlassian.com/data/charts/box-plot-complete-guide)).

-As with heatmaps, the subsets are based on variables we define and are available in the metadata {% cite Andersen2018 %}.
+As with heatmaps, the subsets are based on variables that are defined and are available in the metadata {% cite Andersen2018 %}.

 <div class="Short-Version" markdown="1">
 > <hands-on-title> Create a boxplot </hands-on-title>